 Additionally, Mente feels it may be a better solution to specifically address people who are at higher risk because of hypertension and a high sodium intake rather than suggesting to an entire global population to lower their sodium.

 He also said that he thinks the current recommendation for a healthy, normal salt consumption may be too low, despite what a person’s blood pressure is.
-He continued by saying,

 “Low sodium intake reduces blood pressure modestly, compared to average intake, but low sodium intake also has other effects, including adverse elevations of certain hormones which may outweigh any benefits.“